nbrandaleone-gcp/virustotal-scan/README.md

 the deployment of the third Cloud Function.
 The workflows logic will have to be modified to ignore this function.

+The third function is a Cloud Run Job.
+Such jobs have a long time out (up to 24 hours), and they do not need to have a web-server to handle requests.
+While Workflows does have a [connector](https://cloud.google.com/workflows/docs/tutorials/execute-cloud-run-jobs#gcloud_4) to Cloud Run Jobs, unfortunately it is synchronous in nature.
+The timeout is 30 minutes, and that is just too short for the VirusTotal private API to return a result in many cases.
+Therefore, I created a small trigger function, which then kicks off the Cloud Run Job.
+The Workflows callback can wait for up to 12 hours for the Job to respond.

+I had to add the IAM roles/workflows.invoker to the Cloud Run Job permissions, in order to invoke the callback endpoint.

+So, we now have 4 functions running in this rapidly expanding micro-services environment.

 Workflow architecture:
 ![Architectural diagram](./workflow-diagram.png)

 > [!NOTE]
-> The diagram does not reflect the addition of the third Cloud Function into the workflow.
+> The diagram does not reflect the addition of the third and fourth Cloud Function into the workflow.

 ## Cloud Functions and Functions Framework